leestoge/SlimBot/README.md

 <h1>

-    "Hi!
+    Hi!
 My name is (huh?)
     My name is (what?)
     My name is, chka-chka Slim Shady and I am the director, executive producer and chief designer of the SlimBot.
 So basically I drive... the project."

     - Bora "Please call me Brian" Sandperson.

 SlimBot is a bot centered around the popular rapper Eminem.